About Me

 Current Projects

 - 🍁 Comparing data and AI strategy documents (short paper accepted to ASIS&T 2025!
-Ongoing review of larger corpus of government policy documents)
+Full-length paper exploring a larger corpus of government policy documents under review)